Chvxt3r/HackTools/Web/XSS.md

 sessionStorage
 ```

-**Sink:** A potentially dnagerous method that could lead to a vulnerability.
+**Sink:** A potentially dangerous method that could lead to a vulnerability.
 In this case, DOM based XSS.
 ```bash
 eval
 Function